shopgate-professional-services/pwa-extension-kit/src/connectors/README.md

 - `pathname (string)` - The pathname of page on which component is rendered (as in `window.location.pathname`).
 - `pattern (string)` - The pattern of a route of a page on which component is rendered.
 Handy for some comparison (see example usage).
 - `location (string)` - The location of page on which component is rendered (as pathname but also contains query strings).
+- `state (object[optional])` - Route state passed from history action.
+Is NOT the redux state.
+It is metadata only for the routing transition.
+  - Values passed to state are defined in route action.

 #### Example usage
 ```jsx